Minor trauma service

 About the service

 Our Minor Trauma Service provides streamlined access for people who need assessment and treatment for injuries including fractures, sprains, strains and lacerations.
-The service is provided at The Bays Hospital in Mornington by our Emergency Nurse Practitioner and team of orthopaedic and plastic specialists.
+The service is provided at The Bays Hospital in Mornington by our Doctor and team of orthopaedic and plastic specialists.

-The service is managed by our Nurse Practitioner who will carry out an assessment and suitable treatment including suturing, cast application and dressings.
+The service is managed by a Doctor who will carry out an assessment and suitable treatment including suturing, cast application and dressings.
 They may refer you for diagnostic imaging and will liaise with our specialists regarding your injury and care.

 A referral from your General Practitioner is not necessary.
 We encourage General Practitioners to use this service for patients who need access to a specialist or hospital treatment for these injuries.
 We will provide a report of our assessment and treatment to a referring or nominated General Practitioner.